top of page

 What do AKs look like?

-Approximately 90% of the outermost layer of skin (epidermis) is made up of tough walled cells called keratinocytes.
+Approximately 90% of the outermost layer of skin (epidermis) is made up of tough-walled cells called keratinocytes.
 It is these cells that give the skin its texture.
 When keratinocytes are exposed to years of sunlight, cell damage can occur.
-These cells then change in size, shape, as well as the way they are organized.
-AKs may range in appearance.
-They can be light or dark, the same color as one's skin, tan, pink, red, or even a combination of these.
-They can also range in size and texture.
+These cells change in size, shape, and how they are organized.
+AKs can appear light or dark, the same color as one's skin, tan, pink, red, or a combination of these.
+They can also vary in size and texture.

 Why treat AKs?

-AKs are considered to be the first step in the development of skin cancer.
-They have the potential to progress to squamous cell carcinoma which is generally not life threatening if detected and treated early.
+AKs are considered the first step in the development of skin cancer.
+They have the potential to progress to squamous cell carcinoma, which is generally not life-threatening if detected and treated early.
 In most cases, when AKs and all types of skin cancers are caught in the early stages, they are treatable and curable.
-That is why it is so important for individuals with AKs to be under a plastic surgeon’s or dermatologist's care.
+That is why it is so important for individuals with AKs to be under the care of a plastic surgeon or dermatologist.
 Frequent skin examinations are the key to early detection.

-Many of the patients participating in the studies experienced 75-100% clearance of Grade 1 or 2 AKs eight weeks after treatment with Levulan® Kerastick Topical Solution and BLU-U®.
+Many patients in the studies experienced 75-100% clearance of Grade 1 or 2 AKs eight weeks after treatment with Levulan® Kerastick Topical Solution and BLU-U®.

 At 8 weeks…